Anand R Shah – Senior Vice President, Ola (ANI), Ola Electric, Founder, Sarvajal and Indicorps

-Sudha Iyer – Managing Director, Skilin Learning Technologies Pvt.
+Sudha Iyer – Founding Director Quadratic Insights Pvt.
 Ltd.

 Sudha has two MS degrees in Molecular Biology and Genetics and a PhD in Health Education.
-After spending 13 years in the US studying and working in institutions like The Johns Hopkins University and Sinai Hospital, she returned to India to be an entrepreneur.
-She has been in the field of technology enabled learning for the past 15 years, working with industry and colleges and schools in training and skilling.
-Sudha now serves as the Managing Director of Skilin, which is a social enterprise that focuses on skilling youth using technology and self-learning.
+After spending 13 years in the US studying and working in institutions like The Johns Hopkins University and Sinai Hospital, she returned to India to be a serial techno entrepreneur for the last 19 years.
+She was a pioneer in e-learning and skilling in India.
+Sudha’s latest venture is Quadratyx, a Big Data Analytics and AI company, which she co-founded in 2014.
 As a member for the Governing Council of Young Indians, (Yi, CII), Sudha served as the National Chair for Youth Affairs for two and a half years.
 She conceptualized and rolled out the Yi Bridge program, working with students in schools and colleges in the country.
-She was also the Yi National Chair for IT, and Health.
-As the Chair for Rural Initiatives, she piloted and designed a career counseling workshop, which is being given to hundreds of school students in India.
+She was also the Yi National Chair for IT, Health and Rural Initiatives.
+As head of Rural Initiatives, she rolled out a career counselling program for rural students.
 She is a Fellow of Class 1 of Ananta Aspen Centre's Kamalnayan Bajaj Fellowship, a member of the Aspen Global Leadership Network and a trained moderator for Ananta Aspen.
 Sudha has been practicing yoga and meditation for over 15 years.
 She is interested in alternate forms of health care and is a certified acupressure therapist.
 She is fluent in seven languages.

 Leadership project/venture: Srishti Annam